mounicasirineni/pm-research-toolkit/README.md

   from earnings narratives, features that launched and quietly died, job postings that never shipped.
 These reveal actual strategic limits better than any announced priority
 - **The citation discipline changes how you read research** — when every claim has a traceable source, you naturally start noticing how much of what passes for product knowledge is inference presented as fact
 - **Research depth compounds across pieces** — after a Domain Primer on Ads and a Company Deep Dive on Meta, the Competitive Landscape on Short-Form Video took half the time to synthesize because the underlying model was already built
+- **User behavior coverage belongs inside each template, not in a fifth one** — the initial templates had gaps in user mindset and behavior coverage.
+  The fix wasn't a standalone "User Trends" template — that would produce research too abstract to be useful.
+Instead, each template now surfaces user behavior from its own angle: segments and latent needs in Product Teardown, mindset evolution and cross-platform spillover in Domain Primer, trust and attention dynamics in Competitive Landscape.
+Context-anchored user research is more actionable than a generic user trends pass.
 - **Auto-formatting is harder than it looks** — getting Claude to format faithfully without hallucinating statistics, splitting bullets, or promoting labels to headings required precise prompt constraints and paragraph-boundary chunking on the frontend
 - **Bolt locks in its own Supabase instance on deployment** — when Bolt deploys, it provisions its own Supabase project and overrides any external Supabase connection.
 Edge functions, database, and environment variables all move to Bolt's managed instance.
 You lose direct dashboard access to edge functions, so any prompt or config changes must be made in Bolt's code editor directly and deployed via Bolt's MCP tool — not through the Supabase dashboard

 ## Repo Structure